 Other characters used in a regular expression might also have special meanings.
 The most important one is probably the escape character.
 In Qedit, the backslash is the escape character.
 A metacharacter, however, loses its special meaning if preceded by a backslash.
-In the example, square brackets indicate a character class.
+In the example, abc[123]

+square brackets indicate a character class.
 This regexp would match "abc1," "abc2" or "abc3."
-If we escape the square brackets as in abc\[123\]
+If we escape the square brackets as in the square brackets are then used as literals.
+This means they are now part of the string.
+The only matching value is then "abc[123]."

 '''

-abc[123]
+abc\[123\]

 '''